 Is Your Smartphone Spying on You?

-In recent years, end-to-end encryption has risen in popularity as cybersecurity concerns have become more prevalent in popular culture.
-End to end encryption makes it very difficult for anyone to be able to see messages and platforms like Google, Facebook, and Twitter have taken to implementing this encryption method for the safety of their users-… Read more »
+The Rise of End-to-End Encryption: Security Meets Privacy In recent years, end-to-end encryption has risen in popularity as cybersecurity concerns have become more prevalent in popular culture.
+End to end encryption makes it very difficult for anyone to be able to see messages and platforms like Google, Facebook, and Twitter have taken to implementing this… Read more »

 Senate Approves $1.9 Billion in Cybersecurity Infrastructure Bills